nayanashettyft/esp32_monitors/README.md

 ## WifiMonitor

-We use basic ESP8266 client, ping and ntpclient modules to ping google.com at regular intervals and sent the results to graphite.
-We then visualise the data on grafana.
+We use basic ESP8266 client, ping and ntpclient modules to ping `google.com` at regular intervals and send the results to `graphite`.
+We then visualise the data on `grafana`.

 ## Referance documentation